openfaas/workshop/lab5.md

 Each time you create an issue the count will increase due to GitHub's API invoking the function.

-You can see the payload sent via GitHub by typing in `docker service logs -f issue-bot`.
+You can see the payload sent via GitHub by typing in `docker service logs -f issue-bot` (or `kubectl logs deployment/issue-bot -n openfaas-fn`).

 The GitHub Webhooks page will also show every message sent under "Recent Deliveries", you can replay a message here and see the response returned by your function.